The Reverend Horton Heat: Commercial appearances

 "Psychobilly Freakout", and later "Wiggle Stick", were both featured in video segments on the show Beavis and Butt-Head.
 The song "I Can't Surf" was part of the soundtrack of the video game Tony Hawk's Pro Skater 3, published in 2001.
+“In Your Wildest Dreams” was used in the NBC drama Homicide: Life on the Street, episode “Full Moon” (season 4, episode 17, aired April 5, 1996), in which Reverend Horton Heat appears.
 "Psychobilly Freakout" was used on a commercial for Buell American Motorcycles and a slightly altered version was featured in the game Guitar Hero II and later on Guitar Hero Smash Hits.
 Their song "Baddest of the Bad" is featured on the soundtrack to Tony Hawk's Proving Ground.
 The 1997 video game Redneck Rampage also includes two of their songs, "Wiggle Stick" and "Nurture My Pig!".
 The song "Big Red Rocket of Love" is featured in the video games The Sims 3, MotorStorm and Need for Speed: The Run, and a slightly altered version of the song was featured in a 1999 television commercial for the Mazda Miata.
 The song "Pride of San Jacinto" is featured on the video game Hot Wheels Turbo Racing.
 The song "Let Me Teach You How to Eat" was featured in a 2017 Subway commercial.
 The song "Mad, Mad Heart" is featured in the video game Far Cry 5.
+The band appeared in the film "Love and a .45" performing the song "Loaded Gun".

 Equipment

-Heath has a signature guitar from the Gretsch Guitar company, the 6120RHH.
+Heath has a signature guitar from Gretsch, a guitar company, the 6120RHH.
 One of his favorite vintage guitars is a 1954 Gibson ES-175, which he rarely plays on the road since its wiring buzzes in certain venues.
 His favorite amplifier was the Fender Super Reverb but is now the Gretsch Executive.